The question is, do you all believe that this student loan program is fully paid for?

 I'm appointing a special master to review it.

-I'm not gonna trust you.
+I'm not going to trust you.

 Americans shouldn't trust you.

-Uh they challenge the the warrant itself as a violation of the Fourth Amendment, unreasonable search and seizure with a general warrant, which is forbidden.
+They challenge the warrant itself as a violation of the Fourth Amendment, unreasonable search and seizure.

 Magistrates should never have signed off on it.

-All right, quick break more with John Solomon, Craig Jarrett uh on the other side, then your calls 800, 941 Sean, our number.
+Craig Jarrett on the other side, then your calls 800-941-Sean, our number.

-Hey, due to your love and passion for all things, my pillow and your support.
+Hey, due to your love and passion for all things, MyPillow and your support.

-Well, those original my slippers that we've been telling you about, they're almost completely sold out.
+Well, those original MySlippers that we've been telling you about, they're almost completely sold out.

 Now, this too is for a limited time.